EUROPEAN SPACE AGENCY

 Field(s) of activity / research

-You should have recently completed, or be close to completion of, a PhD in space science, space engineering and / or IT subjects, with preferably a background in spacecraft plasma interactions.
+You should have recently completed, or be close to completion of, a PhD in a related technical or scientific discipline, preferably in microelectronics and radiation effects.

 Preference will be given to candidates awarded their doctorate within the past five years.